Justin Bengry, Founder

 Mackenzie Anne Cooley is a PhD candidate in the Stanford University Department of History, minoring in Feminist, Gender, and Sexuality Studies.
 Her dissertation, “Animal Empires: The Perfection of Nature between Europe and the Americas, 1492-1600,” explores perceptions of breeding in the sixteenth century, how utopian ideals affected animal and human bodies, and what that meant for the Spanish Empire.
 This research has been supported by the CLIR Dissertation Fellowship (2015-2016), Fulbright Spain (2016-2017), and the Mellon Foundation (2017-2018).
 Mackenzie currently acts as graduate coordinator for the Gender History Workshop at Stanford University; there, she has also promoted programming on “Bioethics and the Gendered Body” and is a founding member of the Research Group on Collective Trauma and Healing.
 She tweets from @rovingnome

 Saniya Lee Ghanoui is a media historian researching the cultural history of sex hygiene films in the United States and Sweden.
+She is also a producer of the podcast Sexing History.
 Her current doctoral work at the University of Illinois at Urbana-Champaign looks at how sex hygiene films transitioned from public theaters to schools and issues of censorship, technology, and sexuality; examines the films’ position and status; and explores their place in sex education curricula.
 Her research is rooted in gender and women’s studies, STS studies, media studies, and visual culture.
 She graduated with her MA in Media, Culture, and Communication from NYU; her MA in Journalism from Emerson College; and her BA in Communication Arts from Marymount Manhattan College.

 Lauren Gutterman is an Assistant Professor in the American Studies Department and a Core Faculty member in the Center for Women’s and Gender Studies at the University of Texas at Austin.
+She is co-creator and host of the podcast Sexing History.
 After receiving her PhD in History from New York University in 2012, Lauren was a Postdoctoral Fellow in the Society of Fellows at the University of Michigan.
 Her writing has been published in Gender & History, the Journal of Social History, The Public Historian and Transformations: The Journal of Inclusive Scholarship and Pedagogy.
 She is currently revising her book manuscript Her Neighbor’s Wife: A History of Lesbian Desire within Marriagewhich examines the personal experiences and public representation of wives who desired women in the United States since 1945.

 Devin McGeehan Muchmore is a PhD candidate in the American Studies program at Yale University and a graduate student affiliate of the Yale Research Initiative on the History of Sexualities.
-He is currently writing a dissertation on commercial sex entrepreneurs’ grassroots organizing and cultural politics in the 1960s and 1970s United States, using their activism and business activities to illuminate popular debates about the meanings of sexual and economic freedom.
-Research for the project has been supported by the Mellon Foundation/Council on Library and Information Resources, UCLA Library Special Collections, the Phil Zwickler Charitable and Memorial Foundation, and the Fund for Lesbian and Gay Studies at Yale
+He is a producer of the podcast Sexing History.
+Devin is currently writing a dissertation on commercial sex entrepreneurs’ grassroots organizing and cultural politics in the 1960s and 1970s United States, using their activism and business activities to illuminate popular debates about the meanings of sexual and economic freedom.
+Research for the project has been supported by the Mellon Foundation/Council on Library and Information Resources, UCLA Library Special Collections, the Phil Zwickler Charitable and Memorial Foundation, and the Fund for Lesbian and Gay Studies at Yale.

 Katya Motyl is a PhD candidate in Modern European History at the University of Chicago, as well as a Dissertation Fellow at the Center for the Study of Gender and Sexuality (CSGS).
 Her research interests include gender and sexuality in Central Europe, feminist and queer theory, embodiment, and the history of emotions.
 She is currently writing a dissertation that examines the history of gender and sexuality in Vienna from 1893 to 1931 by looking to women’s embodiment.
 Her research has been supported by the Fulbright U.S. Student Program, the Österreichisches Austauschdienst (OeAD), as well as the Social Sciences Division (SSD) and Center for the Study of Gender and Sexuality (CSGS) at the University of Chicago.
 She is also working on a side project that examines the configuration of romantic love in long distance relationships in early twentieth century Central Europe.
 Katya tweets from @k_motyl